Lackadaisy (film)

-The short film was released to YouTube on March 29, 2023, and was crowdfunded through a Kickstarter campaign.
-It was met with widespread acclaim for its animation, voice acting, music, characters and historical accuracy.
+Lackadaisy was released to YouTube on March 29, 2023, and was crowdfunded through a Kickstarter campaign.
+It was met with widespread critical acclaim for its animation style, storytelling, characters, and historical accuracy.
+The short film was compared to Hazbin Hotel as a pilot episode, and caught the attention of Ralph Bakshi, Tyson Hesse, and Lilly Wachowski.
+The first season of the web series based on the short film is currently in development, with co-production from Glitch Productions.